-On the night of Feb.
-19, 1980, Bon Scott, frontman for the Australian rock band AC/DC, climbed into the backseat of a parked car in London.
+On a fateful night in 1980, Bon Scott, the frontman for the Australian rock band AC/DC, climbed into the backseat of a parked car in London.
 Scott had always been a heavy drinker, even by rockstar standards.
-On this particular night, he’d been indulging his habit in a local club.
+And on this particular night, he’d been indulging in his habit at a local club.

-A bit worse for drink, Scott quickly passed out after his friends left him there to sleep it off.
-When they returned to the car the next morning, Scott was dead.
-Since then, questions about what exactly happened that night have persisted, challenging the legacy of one of rock’s most beloved bands.
+A bit worse for wear, Scott quickly passed out after his friends left him in the car to sleep it off.
+When they returned the next morning, Scott was dead.
+Since then, questions have persisted about what exactly happened that night, challenging the legacy of one of rock’s most beloved bands.

 Bon Scott was born Ronald Belford Scott in Kirriemuir, Scotland on July 9, 1946.
 When he was six, his family decided to move to Melbourne, Australia.